 EU Taxonomy Regulation (Regulation 2020/852)

-The EU Taxonomy Regulation (2020/852) establishes a classification system for environmentally sustainable economic activities to support sustainable investment.
+The EU Taxonomy Regulation (Regulation (EU) 2020/852) establishes a classification system for environmentally sustainable economic activities to support sustainable investment.
 It defines criteria for determining whether an economic activity is environmentally sustainable, based on six environmental objectives: climate change mitigation, climate change adaptation, sustainable use and protection of water and marine resources, transition to a circular economy, pollution prevention and control, and protection and restoration of biodiversity and ecosystems.
-Companies subject to the Corporate Sustainability Reporting Directive (CSRD) are required to disclose the extent to which their activities are aligned with the Taxonomy, including the proportion of turnover, capital expenditure, and operating expenditure linked to Taxonomy-aligned activities.
+The regulation is complemented by delegated acts that provide technical screening criteria for each objective.

 Framework summaries on this platform are AI-assisted interpretations for educational and compliance planning purposes.
 They do not reproduce or replace the official standards.
 Refer to the authoritative source for the definitive text.
 Framework names and trademarks belong to their respective organisations.